mbeddr/mps-platform-docs/src/doc/docs/gotchas/console/index.md

     It can't be used in nested structures.
 Use it at the top level instead.

-!!! warning "How can I enter more the one statement into the console?"
+!!! question "How can I enter more the one statement into the console?"

     Enter an opening curly brace (starts a new statement list in baselanguage) and enter your statements.